UCL/ucl_software_carpentry/sql/sql.md

 --------------------------

 * Using the Python API for SQLite.
-* Importing data without Firefox
+* Importing data without Firefox.